 Every year I get a lot of comments telling me that I don’t give Google Chromebooks enough “discussion.”

 Fine.
 Okay..
 Here’s the Wall Street Journal article entitled “You can ditch your PC now” which demonstrates for some people its possible to use a Chromebook for many (most) tasks.

-Google has a full size laptop running a thing called the Chrome OS.
+Google has a “full size laptop thing” running an OS called the Chrome OS.